Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
-2021 | "Creating and Maintaining a Linked Online Database (on your own)", Association of Computers and the Humanities biennial conference
+2021 | "A Database of (Italian) Temples," *Digital Italy* conference 2021 | "Creating and Maintaining a Linked Online Database (on your own)," Association of Computers and the Humanities biennial conference
 2018 | "[A New Database of Roman Temples](doi://10.6084/m9.figshare.5856519)," a lightning talk at NYCDH Week 2018 &nbsp; | "The Northern Roman-Period Burial Area at the *Vicus Martis Tudertium*," AIA, with Dr. Sarah Harvey 2017 | Introduction to "Digital Approaches to Latin Vocabulary Learning," Classical Association of the Atlantic States, Fall meeting, organized session with Dr. Patrick Burns